Regarding breastfeeding, human moms worry about low milk supply, but lady canines also suffer from the same issues.

-Here are 6 best ways to improve dog milk production that can help your girl supply lots of quality milk for her babies.
+Here are the ways to improve dog milk production that can help your dog supply lots of quality milk for her babies to answer these questions.

-Fenugreek capsules are easily available in health food stores or chemists.
+Fenugreek capsules are readily available in health food stores or chemists.
 They are also used for nursing humans too.
-You can mix it with your dog’s food or use it in the single form.
+Mix it with your dog’s food or use it individually.

 3. Provide lots of food

-No matter what type of supplements you choose, it is best to consult your vet prior to really using it because a misstep might be disastrous for many puppies.
-Over-supplementing sometimes lead to health problems like nerve damage and digestive difficulties.
+No matter what type of supplements you choose, you should consult your vet before using them because a misstep might be disastrous for many puppies.
+Over-supplementing sometimes leads to health problems like nerve damage and digestive difficulties.

 5. Do not strictly stick to the basics